Lauterbach TRACE32 GDB Front-End Debugger for Portenta H7

 Conclusion

-In this tutorial you learned how to acquire a free version of the TRACE32 GDB Front End debugger, fully licensed for Portenta H7 for one year.
+In this tutorial, you learned how to acquire a free version of the TRACE32 GDB Front End debugger, fully licensed for your Arduino board for one year.
 You learned how to start the debugger and debug some ready-to-run demos.
 Furthermore, you learned how to debug an application compiled with the classic Arduino IDE.

 Next Steps